 Welcome to the website of The Kratz Center for Creative Writing at Goucher College.
-Co-directed by Madison Smartt Bell and Elizabeth Spires, the Kratz Center is an undergraduate academic center devoted to the study and presentation of creative writing.
-We are continuing to develop our new website.
-Thank you for your patience as we perform digital housekeeping.
+Co-directed by Madison Smartt Bell and Elizabeth Spires, the Kratz Center is one of Maryland’s premier undergraduate academic centers devoted to the study and presentation of creative writing.
+To learn about our Summer Writing Fellowships for undergraduate students at Goucher College, please visit www.goucher.edu/kratzfellowships.

 Eleanor Kratz Denoon (1915 - 2010)

 The founding donor of the Kratz Center for Creative Writing was Eleanor Kratz Denoon, class of 1936.
 She was a tireless champion of literature, a lifelong advocate for peace, and a beloved alumna of Goucher College.